 But two points are important here.
-The first is that the idea is based not only on the general and unconditional political and historical need for reunification of the country, but also on its mass support by the majority of citizens of almost all the republics.
-The second is that it is not only beneficial for the republics, but also interesting and necessary for their business.
+First, the idea is based not only on a general and unconditional political and historical the need for reunification of the country, but also for the massive support of the majority of citizens of almost all republics.
+Second, it is not only beneficial for the republics, but also interesting and necessary for their business.

 But as in a foreign one, which is explainable, so in the Russian press the idea of reintegration as a goal of Russian politics was met with a certain skepticism and criticism.

 If we discard the principled ideological nationalists, we can distinguish three conditional groups that are unprofitable or undesirable for the reunification of the country.